NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 ![Screenshot_20220717_175649](https://user-images.githubusercontent.com/95774950/179398327-6c1f1c00-205f-4dcf-a0ce-08cefed5c937.png)

 ## Pre-defined choices
-Choices are generally sub-options.
-It let's users to choose one sub-option out of all available sub-options.

-To create choices in options :
+To create choices in options,
 - In your slash command edit trigger page, create an option and fill-up the necessary data.
 - Toggle *"Enabled"* in `Predefined choices` section.
 - Then, click *"Add a new choice"* button.
 - Type your choice name and value.
 - Click *"Add"* and save the changes.

-> 📝 A slash command can have upto max 25 choices per option.
+> 📝 A slash command can have upto maximum 25 choices per option.

 ### Retrieving choices
-You can get user's selected option choice using `$if` statements.
+You can retrieve user's option choices using `$if` statements.

 #### Format
 ```